Azure/azure-search-vector-samples/demo-python/readme.md

    OPENAI_API_KEY=YOUR-OPENAI-API-KEY
    OPENAI_API_VERSION=YOUR-OPENAI-API-VERSION
    ```
 ## Run the Code

 Before running the code, ensure you have the [Jupyter extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) installed in Visual Studio Code.

-To run the code, open the azure-search-vector-python-sample.ipynb file in Visual Studio Code and execute the cells by clicking the "Run" button or pressing Shift+Enter.
+To run the code, navigate to the `code` folder and open the azure-search-vector-python-sample.ipynb file in Visual Studio Code and execute the cells by clicking the "Run" button or pressing Shift+Enter.

 ## Output

 The code writes the `input_data` with the added embeddings and `"@search.action"` field to the *docVectors.json* file in the `output` directory.
 The embeddings can be uploaded to an Azure Cognitive Search index using the 2023-07-01-preview API version of the [Add, Update, or Delete Documents REST API](../docs/rest-api-reference/upload-documents.md).

-You can also generate a query embedding to perform vector searches.
+Next, you can perform multiple query experiences such as pure vector search, vector search with metadata filtering, hybrid search, and Hybrid Search with Semantic Reranking, Answers, Captions, and Highlights powered by Microsoft Bing.